ansys/pyworkbench/doc/source/contribute/documentarian.rst

 The :ref:`examples <Examples>` section of the documentation showcases different capabilities of PyWorkbench.
 Each example is a standalone Python script.
-Despite being ``*.py`` files, they are written in a mix of `markdown`_ and Python.
+Despite being PY files, they are written in a mix of `Markdown`_ and Python.
 This is possible thanks to the `myst-parser`_ Sphinx extension.
 In addition, these Python files can be opened as Jupyter Notebooks thanks to the `jupytext`_ extension.

 Documentarians writing new examples are encouraged to open a new Jupyter Lab session and write the example as a Jupyter Notebook.
-This way, the documentarian can test the code and see the output in real-time.
+This way, the documentarian can test the code and see the output in real time.
 The created Jupyter Notebook gets stored as a Python file automatically.

 Note that the examples are contained in its own repository, which you can find